How to Prevent Moisture Build-Up in Crawl Spaces

 Schedule Routine Crawl Space Checks

-Routine inspections allow homeowners to detect moisture conditions before structural damage develops.
-Crawl spaces should be visually checked at least once or twice per year, particularly after major seasonal weather changes.
+Routine checks allow homeowners to catch moisture conditions before structural damage develops.
+At minimum, check the crawl space once or twice per year and again after heavy rain, flooding nearby, plumbing work, or major seasonal humidity changes.

 Routine checks should include: